Skip to main content

 St. Jude patient Shayla

-Shayla’s cancer has remained in remission since her transplant.
+Shayla’s cancer has remained in remission.
 “Because we've been through relapse, you take it month by month, you take it test by test,” said Shelanda.
 “Despite everything that she's been through, she's still happy.
 She still has a lot of love, a lot of spark, a lot of life in her.
 You look at this child and she's still eager to learn, to see, to do everything ....
 And you want to be able to give the world to her.
 St Jude gave us the opportunity to fight for her life.
 For many reasons, St. Jude saved Shayla's life.”

 St. Jude patient Shayla shows her arm muscles while her mom kneels beside her and laughs.